graycoreio/daffodil/docs/guides/introduction/about.md

 ## What is Daffodil?

 Daffodil is a Typescript framework for building headless ecommerce stores.
-It is built on top of Angular and provides a suite of composable packages that allow you to build complicated ecommerce stores.
+It is built on top of Angular and provides a suite of composable packages that allow you to build complex ecommerce stores.

 These packages provide tools and architectures that allow you to quickly build storefronts that are: